ChatGPT 2FA Locked Out After Losing Your Device

-New phone, old Authenticator gone, no backup codes saved — only help.openai.com identity verification can recover this.
+New phone, old Authenticator gone, no backup codes — try the login screen's 'Try another method' link first, then help.openai.com identity review (24h-7 days).

-The login page asks for a 6-digit Authenticator code, but the old Authy / Google Authenticator data never made it to your new phone — at this point the account is effectively locked.
-OpenAI does not allow bypassing 2FA verification; the only path is help.openai.com manual identity review, average 3-7 days.
-Figure out which category you fall into first, then pick the right recovery lane.
+The login page asks for a 6-digit Authenticator code, but your old Authy / Google Authenticator data never made it to the new phone, so the account is effectively locked.
+Fastest fix as of June 2026: on the verification screen click Try another method — OpenAI now also accepts a push notification (“Yes, it’s me” in the ChatGPT mobile app), a passkey, an SMS/WhatsApp code, or an email code, so you may not need the authenticator at all.
+If none of those work, the only path is a help.openai.com manual identity review (typically 24 hours to 7 days).
+Figure out which bucket you fall into first, then pick the right lane.

 Common causes